 Environmental and Social Risks are an important factor when deciding whether to engage with clients and potential clients, as well as when deciding what to finance.

 As a bank, our financing choices can help society transition to becoming more sustainable.
-Every single corporate client and every single transaction is assessed, monitored and evaluated against the requirements of ING’s Environmental and Social Risk (ESR) framework.
+Every single corporate client and every single transaction is assessed, monitored and evaluated against the requirements of ING’s Environmental and Social Risk (ESR) policy framework.

 We’re guided by the standards established in the Universal Declaration of Human Rights; the eight Fundamental International Labour Organisation Conventions (‘ILO Conventions’); the Corporate Responsibility to Respect Human Rights under the UN Guiding Principles on Business and Human Rights; the OECD Guidelines for Multinational Enterprises and the UN Global Compact.

-Other types of financing that don’t fall under EP are assessed under sector ESR policies, which also consider the environmental and social standards applied by the company as well as their track record.
+Other types of financing that don’t fall under the EP are assessed under sector ESR policies, which also consider the environmental and social standards applied by the company as well as their track record.